tm-LBenson/AWS-Slides/_posts/2024-1-5-section-16-lesson-3.md

 - **Restricting Services**: Utilize SCPs to prevent the use of specific AWS services, such as Amazon EMR, enhancing security and compliance by limiting the services available to users.
 - **Compliance Enforcement**: SCPs can enforce compliance with standards such as PCI DSS by explicitly disabling non-compliant AWS services.

-Understanding and implementing SCPs within AWS Organizations is crucial for maintaining governance and operational control over your AWS resources across different accounts.
+Understanding and implementing SCPs within AWS Organizations is important for maintaining governance and operational control over your AWS resources across different accounts.

 ---